 Another argument that the defendants present against a likelihood of unilateral effects is that, in their view, unilateral effects cannot be demonstrated where the combined firm's market share does not surpass a certain threshold.
 The defendants point out that in Oracle, the court stated that "[a] presumption of anticompetitive effects from a combined share of 35% in a differentiated products market is unwarranted.
 Indeed, the opposite is likely true."
 331 F. Supp.
 2d at 1123.
 The Oracle court stated that "[t]o prevail on a differentiated products unilateral effects claim, a plaintiff must prove a relevant market in which the merging parties would have essentially a monopoly or dominant position."
 Id.
 Some commentators have criticized this standard, however, because "impermissible price increases . . . can be achieved on far lower market shares" than Oracle's standard evidently requires.
 Areeda & Hovenkamp ¶ 914, at 84.
 Indeed, Judge Brown's subsequent opinion from this Circuit in Whole Foods implied that a market definition itself may not even be required for proving a Section 7 violation based on unilateral effects.
 See Whole Foods, 548 F.3d at 1036.
 In a footnote, Judge Brown explained that "a merger between two close competitors can sometimes raise antitrust concerns due to unilateral effects in highly differentiated markets.
 In such a situation, it might not be necessary to understand the market definition to conclude a preliminary injunction should issue."
-Id. at
+35 Id. at

-&lt;sup>35 "As a matter of applied economics, evaluation of unilateral effects does not require a market definition in the traditional sense at all."
+[&]quot;As a matter of applied economics, evaluation of unilateral effects does not require a market definition in the traditional sense at all."
 Areeda & Hovenkamp ¶ 913a, at 66.
 This is so because unilateral effects analysis focuses on measuring a firm's market power directly by "estimating the change in residual demand facing the post-merger firm.
 'Residual demand' refers to the demand for a firm's goods after the output of all other competing firms has been taken into account."
 Id. at 63.
 If market power itself can be directly measured or estimated reliably, then in theory market definition is superfluous, at least as a matter of economics, because "[i]dentifying a market and computing market shares provide an indirect means for measuring market power."
 Id. ¶ 532a at 242-43; see also id. ¶ 521c.
 The 2010 revisions to the Merger Guidelines also appear to reflect this understanding.
-See Merger Guidelines § 4 ("The Agencies' analysis need not start with market definition.
-Some of the analytical tools used by n.1 (citation omitted).
-The Court therefore declines the defendants' invitation, in reliance on Oracle, to impose a market share threshold for proving a unilateral effects claim.
+See Merger n.1 (citation omitted).
+The Court therefore declines the defendants' invitation, in reliance on Oracle, to impose a market share threshold for proving a unilateral effects claim.36

-v.
-Post-Merger Dual Brand Strategy
+Post-Merger Dual Brand Strategy v.